 In March 2020, we entered into the Bridge Facilities with our majority shareholders that provided for three separate term loan facilities: one facility for SEK 145.2 million and two facilities for a total of €65.6 million.
 In May 2020, the two euro-denominated facilities were collectively split to be repaid 50% in euros and 50% in U.S. dollars, at an agreed exchange rate of €1 to \$1.0959.
-The Bridge Facilities are subject to a 15% interest rate and have a term of one year, subject to any agreed extensions between the parties, and any of the Bridge Facilities may be prepaid, in part or in full, subject to three business days prior written notice and prior written consent from the lending shareholders. see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Credit Facilities."
+Any of the Bridge Facilities may be prepaid, in part or in full, subject to three business days prior written notice and prior written consent from the lending shareholders.
+The Bridge Facilities are subject to a 15% interest rate.
+As of December 31, 2020, we had \$106.1 million outstanding on the Bridge Facilities, including accrued interest.
+In April 2021, the term of the Bridge Facilities was extended through the earlier of August 2021 or the completion of this offering.
+Of the \$115.0 million aggregate principal amount of the Bridge Facilities outstanding, upon consummation of this offering, \$10.9 million, based on an exchange rate of SEK 8.3355 to \$1.00, will be repaid in cash, and the remainder will be converted into ordinary shares at a price equal to the public price in this offering, which we expect to be 6,124,004 ordinary shares, based on the initial public offering price of \$17.00 per ADS, an exchange rate of SEK 8.3355 to \$1.00 and an exchange rate of SEK 10.1822 to €1.00.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Credit Facilities."